Wavelength frame multiplication#

 Computing a time-of-flight coordinate#

-We will now use our workflow to obtain our event data with a time-of-flight coordinate:
+We will now update our original reduction workflow to compute our event data with a time-of-flight coordinate:

 [14]: